pxr687/df_in_browser/README.md

 # df_in_browser

-A simple python package to display pandas dataframes and matplotlib/plotlt plots in a browser.
+A simple python package to display pandas dataframes and matplotlib/plotly graphs in a browser.
 This package is intended to be used from the command line, for better visualisation of dataframes than viewing within the terminal.
 (E.g. to allow viewing of the entire dataframe, scrolling etc).
 In addition, plots appear sequentially as